-Water Damage Restoration: Checking the Pressure of Your Pipes in Madison
+Water Damage Restoration: Checking The Pressure Of Your Pipes In Madison

-Water Damage Restoration in Madison
+Water Damage Restoration In Madison

 - Since we already mentioned it, we may as well start with this one – frozen pipes.
 When liquid water freezes, the molecules change shape and actually expand.
-This expansion alone strains the pipes, but what really increases the pressure is the frozen section blocks water from getting to the faucet where it can be released.
-All the water trapped behind the freeze will continue to build up until the pipe can no longer handle the pressure and that is when bursts happen.
+This expansion alone strains the pipes, but what really increases the pressure is the frozen section blocks water from getting to the faucet, where it can be released.
+All the water trapped behind the freeze will continue to build up until the pipe can no longer handle the pressure, and that is when bursts happen.
 Leaks and bursts allow water to escape the pipe and flood into the area around them, leaving you in need of water damage restoration.

 - Another reason pressure might be too high in your pipes could be from the water main line that supplies your home.
 If the pressure of the water entering your pipes is too high, over time the pipes will become weakened and susceptible to leaks.
-The best way to be sure the water pressure in your home is not too high is to install a water pressure gauge on an exterior faucet of your home.
+The best way to be sure the water pressure in your home is not too high is to install a water pressure gauge on the exterior faucet of your home.
 Most hardware stores carry water pressure gauges that you can easily attach.
 To get a reading, simply turn the water on and let the gauge do its thing.
-Residential water pressure should be somewhere between 60 and 70 psi, and never exceed 80 psi.
+Residential water pressure should be somewhere between 60 and 70 psi and never exceed 80 psi.
 If your reading is too high, you can purchase a water pressure valve and have it installed to regulate the pressure and keep it at a safe and maintainable level.

 We know this may seem like a lot, but taking precautionary steps may just save you from needing water damage restoration.
-In the unfortunate event where you do sustain significant water damage due to broken pipes, be sure to contact the restoration experts at White Knight Carpet Rescue for help.
+In the unfortunate event that you do sustain significant water damage due to broken pipes, be sure to contact the restoration experts at White Knight Carpet Rescue for help.